bruvellu/terebratalia-wnts/wnt.md

 More posteriorly, the neuroectoderm identity is regulated by the expression of *wnt8* which represses *fz5/8* during development [@Erter2001-fl; @Lekven2001-jj; @Kim2002-ze; @Rhinn2005-ie; @Range2013-gm].
 The arrangement between *fz5/8* and *wnt8* at the anterior/aboral is conserved in other animals [@Range2013-gm; @Leclere2016-ma], suggesting that a similar regulatory logic may contribute to subdivide the apical lobe of *T. transversa*.

+Another pattern is the no-Wnt at the anterior/aboral end and often no-Fz at the posterior/oral end.
+Both hemichordate and brachiopod embryos show a Frizzled-free region at the posterior end [@Darras2018-gm] ({@fig:summary} and {!@fig:s-comparative}A,B).
+This region is Wnt-insensitive in hemichordates [@Darras2018-gm].
+In brachiopods, this region does not express *axin* [@Martin-Duran2016-qa], a readout of the Wnt/beta-catenin pathway [@Jho_Eek-hoon2002-ey], and shows no changes in the expression of the posterior markers *evx* and *cdx* when Wnt/beta-catenin is over-activated [@Martin-Duran2016-qa].
+This suggests brachiopods may also have a Wnt-insensitive region at the posterior end.

 <!--The combination of *fz5/8* with antagonists and no ligands at the anterior/aboral end and of *wnt8* with *fz4* at a more posterior region is conserved among animals [@Range2013-gm; @Leclere2016-ma] ({@fig:comparative}A,B).-->
 <!--This suggests that this pattern is an ancient feature of metazoans and that a similar regulatory logic may contribute to subdivide the apical lobe of *T. transversa*.-->
 <!--TODO: Cite comparative figure right away?-->